People Who Love Peepholes: Plot

 Alan and Walden leave, and wake up the next morning back in Malibu, drunk, naked, and sharing a deck chair and a blanket.
 Alan is at first horrified he might have done something he might regret, but Walden tells him they went skinny dipping.
 Further confused, Alan asks who would suggest it.
 Berta gives an answer from the next lawn chair, covered in a larger blanket.
-After getting dressed, Alan finds a girl in a bikini named Penelope (Stephanie Jacobsen) looking for Charlie.
+After getting dressed, Alan finds a girl in a bikini named Penelope looking for Charlie.
 Alan tells her about his death, but that is quickly forgotten as she lays eyes on Walden.
 The two hit it off and Alan prepares to leave.
 However, Bridget stops by and Alan ends up saving Walden by claiming Penelope is his girlfriend (much to her disgust) and leading her out.
 Bridget then apologizes for acting harshly the night before, and offers to give Walden a chance to prove himself.
 Alan leaves, but is quickly stopped by Walden, who tells Alan that he will do any favor Alan wishes as a "thank you" for all the help Alan has given him.
 Alan asks to move back into the beach house with Walden, saying he will only stay until he can find another place.
 Walden agrees, and Alan quietly celebrates moving back in, fully intending to stay for good.